zeroluck/docs/sources/admin-guide/deployment/rhel.md

 ## Troubleshooting
-Please see our [Cloud Deployment FAQ](../../faq/cloud-faq.md) for cloud specific notes and our [Troubleshooting FAQ](../../faq/troubleshooting.md) for resolutions to common issues.
+Please see our [Cloud Deployment FAQ](../../faq/cloud-faq.md) for cloud specific notes and our [Troubleshooting FAQ](../../faq/troubleshooting.md) for solutions to common issues we know about.

 ## Support
 Gluu offers both community and VIP support.
 Anyone can browse and open